superfly/docs/elixir/advanced-guides/interesting-things-with-livebook.html.md

   end
 ```

-With the updated app deployed to Fly, Livebook can connect and render charts and visualizations!
+Once the updated app deployed to Fly, Livebook can connect and render charts and visualizations!

 ### Starting Your Analysis Notebook

-While you are figuring out **what** you want to examine in your app, you can explore it locally on your dev machine.
-Once you start, you may find you want to update your project code.
+While figuring out **what** you want to examine in your app, you can explore it locally on your dev machine.
+As you proceed, you may find that you need to update your project code.
 Also, while playing locally, you reduce the chance of a badly structured query negatively impacting your live system.

-I like [starting Livebook using the EScript method](https://github.com/livebook-dev/livebook#escript).
-Once installed, in a terminal you just go to the directory where your project's source code lives and start Livebook from there.
+I prefer [starting Livebook using the EScript method](https://github.com/livebook-dev/livebook#escript).
+Once installed, you simply go to the directory where your project's source code is located and start Livebook from there using a terminal.

 ```cmd
 livebook server